datacarpentry/wrangling-genomics/episodes/03-automation.md

 ~~~
 for fq1 in ~/dc_workshop/data/trimmed_fastq_small/*_1.trim.sub.fastq
     do
-    echo "working with file $fq"
+    echo "working with file $fq1"
     done
 ~~~
 {: .bash}